Skip to content

 Bot Not Responding

-4. Verify Message Content Intent is enabled
+5. Check that Message Content Intent is enabled in the Developer Portal

 Error: Missing Permissions

-1. Check bot role has required permissions
+1. Verify the bot role has Send Messages and Read Message History permissions

-3. Re-invite bot with correct permissions
+3. Re-invite the bot with the correct permissions

 Bot Keeps Disconnecting

-1. Check network stability
+1. Check network connectivity

-2. Verify token is valid
+2. Verify the bot token is still valid

-3. Check Discord status page
+3. Check the Discord status page for outages

 4. Review gateway logs